-After eating it would be wise to explore the vessel, you can use those mini maps that the cruise line usually give to you as you board the ship or use the maps around the ship.
+After eating it would be wise to explore the vessel, you can use those mini maps that the cruise line usually gives to you as you board the ship or use the maps around the ship.
 You’ll find that many of the lounges and public spaces are closed.
-If it’s the shops then they wont open until the ship is in international waters and if it;s the show theater you’re wanting to explore then the dancers are usually rehearsing ready to put on an outstanding show for you.
+If it’s the shops then they won’t open until the ship is in international waters and if it’s the show theater you’re wanting to explore then the dancers are usually rehearsing ready to put on an outstanding show for you.
 All the bars will come to life once the evening approaches.
 The open decks are usually open so feel free to wander up there and at the same time don’t forget to get some shots of your favorite places.

 Once the drill is over most passengers would have already had their luggage delivered to the stateroom.
-So un-pack as fast as you can so you don’t miss the sail away.
+So unpack as fast as you can so you don’t miss the sail away.
 Or just leave until later as you’ve got a cruise ship to enjoy!

-The ship sailing out of its home-port signals the beginning of the voyage so the best way to experience it is to head up to the open decks to watch the ship sail away.
-Usually the captain will activate the ships horns which can give you goosebumps at times.
+The ship sailing out of its homeport signals the beginning of the voyage so the best way to experience it is to head up to the open decks to watch the ship sail away.
+Usually, the captain will activate the ships horns which can give you goosebumps at times.
 The ships staff will often put on some sort of sail away party or activity while departing the port.

 In the evening it’s time to try out all the bars and at least one dining venue.
-We suggest you to try a different restaurant each night so you get to experience everything.
+We suggest you try a different restaurant each night so you get to experience everything.
 It might be worth asking the bar staff about the all-inclusive drinks package and depending if you’re a drinker it could save you money.
-Also check any all-inclusive packages before you book your cruise.
+Also, check any all-inclusive packages before you book your cruise.

 The ship will come alive at night with every public space open and check the ships activity timetable so you don’t miss any shows.
-Different venues will offer a different style of entertainment and you’ll be surprised how good the entertainment staff are.
+Different venues will offer a different style of entertainment and you’ll be surprised how good the entertainment staff is.